Implementing Quantum Secret Sharing on Current Hardware: Specific Examples

-By adding together different combinations of the generators, it is straightforward to verify that this stabilizes the state $\ket{0}^{\otimes 7}$, as desired.
+By adding together different combinations of the generators, it is straightforward to verify that this stabilizes the state $\ket{0}^{\otimes 7}$, as~desired.

-As was the case with the ((3,5)) scheme, applying these transformations in reverse defines the encoding unitary, $U$, that maps the initial stabilizers $\{Z_i\}_{i=1}^7$ to the $\{G_i\}_{i=1}^6\cup\{\overline{Z}\}$ as depicted in Fig. \ref{Fig:7-qubit}.
+As was the case with the ((3,5)) scheme, applying these transformations in reverse defines the encoding unitary, $U$, which maps the initial stabilizers $\{Z_i\}_{i=1}^7$ to the $\{G_i\}_{i=1}^6\cup\{\overline{Z}\}$, as depicted in Figure~\ref{Fig:7-qubit}.
 We have chosen the unauthorized set to be the sixth and seventh qubits.
-The necessary correction $R_k$ on the first qubit is summarized in Table \ref{Tab:correction-7-qubit}.
+The~necessary correction $R_k$ on the first qubit is summarized in Table~\ref{Tab:correction-7-qubit}.